-Project town Ayr what we heard in our communities
+Project town Ayr - what we're hearing in our communities

-As part of the Shaping Places for Wellbeing Programme's data journey in 2022-2024, a Community Link Lead in each Project Town connected with local practitioners and representatives of local groups, organisations and services.
+As part of the Shaping Places for Wellbeing Programme's data exercise, the Community Link Leads in each town have been connecting with local communities, community organisations and practitioners working locally.

-In our Ayr Project Town, a comprehensive quantitative data exercise had already indicated that some groups face particularly significant inequalities.
+A comprehensive quantitative data exercise had already indicated that some groups in Ayr face particularly significant inequalities.
 Those groups are:

-Geographic split of up to 12.5yrs of life expectancy if living in North or South Ayr.
+Geographic split of up to 12.5yrs life expectancy if living in North or South Ayr.